Macrometacorp/docs/docs/photoniq/p3/get-started-p3.md

 ---
 sidebar_position: 3
-title: Get Started with P3
+title: Get started with P3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To get started with the PhotonIQ Performance Proxy (P3), you need to configure your Akamai CDN as well as [set up the optimization policy](./management/manage-p3-policies.md) for your website using the PhotonIQ Proxy dashboard.
+To get started with the PhotonIQ Performance Proxy (P3), you need to [configure your Akamai CDN](https://techdocs.akamai.com/cloud-wrapper/docs/add-a-cloud-wrapper-configuration) and [set up the optimization policy](./management/manage-p3-policies.md) for your website using the P3 dashboard.

 This guide walks you through using the P3 service.